videogorillas/vgplayer-api/Player.md

 ### <a id="Player_audioAddHandler"></a>`Player.prototype.audioAddHandler(callback)`
 Show "add audio track" button in the player UI. `callback` function is called on click.
-Use in `player.load` callback with `player.loadAudioProxy` or `player.loadAudioTrack` to add new audio track.
+Use in `player.load` callback with `player.loadAudioTrack` to add new audio track.
 #### Arguments
 1. `callback` *(Function)*: event handler